 Even using the Medicaid expansion advocates’ own math, rejecting Medicaid expansion will save at least $4.6 billion over the next decade.
 If we use more realistic numbers (based on what has been observed in other states regarding both the growth in the number of Medicaid users and the rapid increase in consumption levels for those on Medicaid), the savings realized by rejecting Medicaid expansion could be as high as $8-$10 billion over the next decade.

-Idaho has the opportunity to say NO to a massive expansion of an entitlement program which is funded (like all government spending) through theft and redistribution.
+Idaho has the opportunity to say NO to a massive expansion of an entitlement program that is funded (like all government spending) through theft and redistribution.
 I hope Idahoans are good enough at math to realize that billions of dollars in new spending is a horrible deal that ought to be soundly rejected.